Warren & Migliaccio, L.L.P.

 Responding to the Divorce Notice

-The spouse served with a notice of divorce must respond within a specific deadline.
-If this deadline is not met, it can result in a default judgment.
+The spouse served with a notice of divorce must respond to the divorce papers within a specific deadline.
+If the spouse served does not respond to the divorce papers or the deadline is not met, it can result in a default judgment.

 Mediation and Settlement

-Texas requires couples to go through mediation before proceeding to a trial if they cannot reach an agreement independently.
+Generally, Texas courts require mediation before proceeding to trial if couples cannot reach an agreement independently.
 This process can take anywhere from a few weeks to several months, depending on the complexity of the case and the availability of both parties and the mediator.

 If mediation results in an agreement, a judge must approve it before finalizing the divorce.
 The case will proceed to trial if the couple cannot reach an agreement.